urvil38/soen-6441/README.md

 pytest --cov -v
 ```

-- List out all the available tests():
+- List out all the available tests(this will not execute any tests):
 ```console
 pytest --co -q
 ```